zhuohongwei/simple-claude-skills/README.md

-# agent-skills
+# claude-skills

-A list of skills that might be useful when using Claude CLI.
+My experiment with writing claude skills that might be useful.

 ## Available Skills